 Today we saw the return of the diamond and ruby bracelet which dates back to October 2007 when Letizia wore it to the Royal Gala Dinner in honour of Slovakian President.
 Its provenance is unknown.

-She coordinated the bracelet with her diamond and cabochon drop earrings which Letizia has worn on many occassion since their debut in 2013.
-The jeweller of these dazzling earrings remains unknown.
+She coordinated the bracelet with her diamond and red cabochon drop earrings which Letizia has worn on many occasions since their debut in 2013.
+The jeweler of these dazzling earrings remains unknown.